 5. Virtual tour of homes

-Admissions to homes during a pandemic
+Admissions to homes

 Along with visits, care providers have changed their process for conducting an ‘assessment’ during these challenging times.
 It is a legal requirement to conduct a pre-admission assessment before admitting a new resident.
-Previously, all assessments were conducted face-to-face, now most assessments for residential/nursing care are being conducted over the telephone, by trusted assessors or via self-assessment with the help of family members or an advocate.
+Previously, all assessments were conducted face-to-face, now many assessments for residential/nursing care are being conducted over the telephone, by trusted assessors or via self-assessment with the help of family members or an advocate.

 Care providers are speaking with relevant stakeholders, e.g. medical professionals & family members, to get an accurate picture of the person’s care needs before coming to any firm decision about whether they can support.